alshival/gpt-discord-bot/README.md

 We'll incorporate a `!GPT4` command once GPT-4 scales up.
 The bot's code is designed to let you switch models effortlessly, even to fine-tuned models.
 To explore all available options, visit the [OpenAI's models](https://platform.openai.com/docs/models) page.
 You can have this bot up and running in $\huge\textcolor{VioletRed}{\textsf{just 7 steps}}$.

+Note that training the keras layer is required, but we've streamlined the process so that you can do it right from Discord.

 # Usage